-- Initial Application - Approved consent documents; - Clinical protocol, including amendments/revisions; - Investigators brochure(s); - Grant application(s); - Scientific evaluations, if any, that accompany the proposals; - Any supporting information that accompany the studies; - Category of approval for exempt, expedited, full board (when necessary), and continuing review submissions; - Progress reports submitted by investigators; - All continuing review activities; - Serious/Unanticipated Adverse Event (SAE) Reports; - Statements of significant new findings provided to subjects; - Approval period (for new and continuing submissions); - Conflict of Interest Forms (Expedited and Full Board studies); - Verification of training in the protection of human subjects for key personnel (e.g. CITI training certificates); - Curriculum Vitae (CV) of the Principal Investigator; - All related correspondence and "notes to file."
+- Initial Application - Approved consent documents; - Clinical protocol, including amendments/revisions; - Investigators brochure(s); - Grant application(s); - Scientific evaluations, if any, that accompany the proposals; - Any supporting information that accompany the studies; - Category of approval for exempt, expedited, full board (when necessary), and continuing review submissions; - The IRB records will document the justification for exempt determinations. - The IRB records will document determinations required by laws, regulations, codes, and guidance, including documenting the criteria for approval are met, and other required determinations, including whether noncompliance is serious or continuing, and whether a reported event is an unanticipated problem involving risks to subjects or others. - Progress reports submitted by investigators; - All continuing review activities; - Serious/Unanticipated Adverse Event (SAE) Reports; - Statements of significant new findings provided to subjects; - Approval period (for new and continuing submissions); - Conflict of Interest Forms (Expedited and Full Board studies); - Verification of training in the protection of human subjects for key personnel (e.g. CITI training certificates); - Curriculum Vitae (CV) of the Principal Investigator; - Reviewer Forms for Research Project Review - For Full Board protocols, reconciliation of controverted issues if the worksheets contain different opinions from reviewers will be discussed and resolved during the discussion of the relevant protocol at the convened Board Meeting and will be recorded in the Meeting Minutes.

+• All related correspondence and "notes to file."